RosettaCommons/documentation/mg-modeler.md

 ```
 Waters not contacting Mg(2+) are stripped out.
 Output is in `2R8S.pack_water_hydrogens.pdb`.

-Extra flag `-scored_hydrogen_sampling` actually rotates water through all possible orientations (via Hopf fibration of SO(3), removing dihedral-symmetry-related orientations) to find best position by brute-force, and picks best orientation by some scorefunction.
+Extra flag `-scored_hydrogen_sampling` actually rotates water through all possible orientations (via Hopf fibration of SO(3), removing dihedral-symmetry-related orientations; see `numeric/UniformRotationSampler.hh`) to find best position by brute-force, and picks best orientation by some scorefunction.
 The default heuristic actually does just as good a job in terms of finding sensible hydrogens.

 ####Component Mode 3.
 Pack waters around existing Mg(2+)
 Figure out where waters should be around each Mg(2+):